Compiled by: Mrs. Trassilla Musonda

 A hilarious experience that rocked the centre was when Fr.
 Gilbert Twahirwa, Mr Sapwe and Mr Chikonkolo chased a runaway pig in the centre of town!
 The trio had come from buying pigs in readiness for the feast of Don Bosco when they decided to stop in town (shopping centre) to buy some water.
 The pig saw an opportunity of escape and jumped out of the truck.
 The gentlemen with the support of street children chased the runaway pig around the shopping centre!
 This caused pandemonium and was a sight for sore eyes.
 After a good chase around town, the pig was finally caught.
 Feast of Don Bosco was well celebrated with pork on the menu!

 The Deanery Youth Day was held at the centre.
 Chingola was well represented with youths coming from all the parishes in large numbers.
 However, Chililabombwe youths were poorly represented.
 In total, about 600 youths came to participate in the DYD.
 A beautiful day was well spent.

 2007, the Silver Jubilee Celebrations ran from 9th to 13 October.
-The Rector Major presided of the Mass, co-celebrated with the bishop of Ndola Diocese the Rite Reverend Bishop Charles Noel Oregan and, the Bishop of Mansa Diocese The Rite Reverend Bishop Chisha.
+The Rector Major presided over Mass, co-celebrated with the Bishop of Ndola Diocese the Rite Reverend Bishop Charles Noel Oregan and, the Bishop of Mansa Diocese the Rite Reverend Bishop Chisha.
 The Marian Grotto was also blessed and the entrustment of the ZMB Vice Province to Our Lady.
 During the same Mass, Salesian Cooperators made their Promises too.
 The Rector Major also planted the Jubilee Tree.